scexao-org/vampires_dpp/docs/quickstart.md

 dpp new 20230101_ABAur.toml
 ```

-At this point, we highly recommend viewing the [pipeline options]() and making adjustments to your TOML file for your object and observation.
+At this point, we highly recommend viewing the {ref}`configuration options <configuration>` and making adjustments to your TOML file for your object and observation.
 The processing pipeline is not a panacea- the defaults in the templates are best guesses in ideal situations.

 ## Prepare image centroids estimates